ibm-cloud-docs/account/trustedprofile-create.md

 # Creating trusted profiles
 {: #create-trusted-profile}

-You can use trusted profiles to automatically grant federated users access to your account with conditions based on SAML attributes from your corporate directory.
-Trusted profiles can also be used to set up fine-grained authorization for applications that are running in compute resources.
+You can use trusted profiles to grant different {{site.data.keyword.cloud}} identities access to resources in your account.
+Automatically grant federated users access to your account with conditions based on SAML attributes from your corporate directory.
+Or, use trusted profiles to set up fine-grained authorization for applications that are running in compute resources.
 This way, you aren't required to create service IDs or API keys for the compute resources.
+You can also establish trust with {{site.data.keyword.cloud_notm}} services or service IDs in another account to grant cross-account access.
 {: shortdesc}

+A user doesn't need to be a member of the account to assume a trusted profile.
+A user can use the profile as long as the user has the same identity provider (IdP) as the trusted profile and they meet the conditions of trust.
+{: note}

-When you initially create a trusted profile, you can build trust with either federated users or compute resources.
-After the trusted profile is created, you can add more conditions for federated users and compute resources in the same trusted profile.
+When you initially create a trusted profile, you can build conditions of trust with the following entity types: federated users, compute resources, service IDs, or {{site.data.keyword.cloud_notm}} services.
+After you create the trusted profile, you can add more conditions to combine multiple entity types in the same profile.

-You can use {{site.data.keyword.cloudaccesstrailshort}} to monitor which federated users and compute resources apply a trusted profile.
+You can use {{site.data.keyword.cloudaccesstrailshort}} to monitor which federated users compute resources, service IDs, and {{site.data.keyword.cloud_notm}} services apply a trusted profile.
 For more information, see [Monitoring login sessions for trusted profiles](/docs/account?topic=account-trusted-profile-monitor).
 {: tip}

 ## Before you begin